TVRI World launches weekly Asiavision program, ‘Your World’

 TVRI World has launched a weekly program featuring the best content from the ABU’s video news exchange, Asiavision (AVN).

-Called ‘Your World’, the 27-minute program showcases stories from Asiavision members and our sister unions around the world.
+Called ‘Your World’, the 27-minute program showcases stories from Asiavision members and its sister unions around the world.

 Eighteen to 20 stories are featured each week and reflect the full range of issues and events on Asiavision.

-Director of ABU News, Deborah Steele: “This is a very exciting development for Asiavision and highlights the quality of the vision available to members.
+Director of ABU News, Deborah Steele, says: “This is a very exciting development for Asiavision and highlights the quality of the vision available to members.
 It’s also a terrific demonstration of the range of headline and breaking news, human interest stories and issues-based content provided by our members each week.”

 ‘Your World’ is broadcast on TVRI World every Saturday at 6.30pm Jakarta time and it is also available on YouTube.